UCL-ION-python-course-2025/stick-pile/README.md

 * First try to make your solution that makes valid moves only and always grabs the last stick if possible.
 * After you've got this, try to think of clever moves to make earlier in the game to beat your opponent.

-## Polite request 🙏
-* ChatGPT or other large language models will immediately come up with a perfect solution to this game.
-Please refrain from using them!
-* There is also information available online about optimal strategies to similar games to this.
-Please try to think of you strategy yourself.

 ### play_game
 * At the bottom of the code you'll see a call to the function `play_game`